kubernetes/community/keps/sig-network/0030-nodelocal-dns-cache.md

 ## Motivation

-* With the current DNS achitecture, it is possible that pods with the highest DNS QPS have to reach out to a different node, if there is no local kube-dns instance.
+* With the current DNS architecture, it is possible that pods with the highest DNS QPS have to reach out to a different node, if there is no local kube-dns instance.
 Having a local cache will help improve the latency in such scenarios.

 * Skipping iptables DNAT and connection tracking will help reduce [conntrack races](https://github.com/kubernetes/kubernetes/issues/56903) and avoid UDP DNS entries filling up conntrack table.